Khalji dynasty: Jalal-ud-din Khalji

 Coinage of Jalaluddin Firuz Khalji.
 Delhi mint.
 Dated AH 691 (1291-2 AD).
 Legend citing the caliph Al-Musta'sim.

 Khaljis were vassals of the Mamluk dynasty of Delhi and served the Sultan of Delhi, Ghiyas ud din Balban, as a minor part of the Muslim nobility.
 The last major Turkic ruler, Balban, in his struggle to maintain power over his insubordinate Turkish officers, destroyed the power of the Forty.
 However this indirectly damaged the Turkish integrity of the nobility, which had opposed the power of the non-Turks.
 This left them vulnerable to the Khalji faction, which took power through a series of assassinations.
 One by one the Mamluk officers were murdered, and the last ruler of the Turkic Mamluk dynasty - the 17-year old Muiz ud din Qaiqabad - was killed in the Kailu-gheri Palace during the coup known as the Khalji Revolution by Jalal ud din Firuz Khalji.

-Jalaluddin Firuz Khalji, who was around 70 years old at the time of his ascension, was known as a mild-mannered, humble and kind monarch to the general public.
+Jalaluddin Firuz Khalji, who was around 70 years old at the time of his ascension, was known as a mild-mannered, humble and kind monarch to the general populace.

 Jalaluddin succeeded in overcoming the opposition of the Turkish nobles and ascended the throne of Delhi in January 1290.
-Jalal-ud-din was not universally accepted: during his six-year reign (1290–96), Balban's nephew revolted due to his assumption of power and the subsequent sidelining of nobility and commanders serving the Mamluk dynasty.
+Jalal-ud-din was not universally accepted: during his six-year reign (1290–96), Balban's nephew revolted due to his assumption of power and the subsequent sidelining of nobility and commanders serving the Mamluk sultanate.
 Jalal-ud-din suppressed the revolt and executed some commanders, then led an unsuccessful expedition against Ranthambhor.
 Jalal-ud-din used an Afghan enclave in the suburb of Delhi, Kilokhri, as his de facto capital.

 He also repelled several Mongol attacks on India and was successful in destroying a Mongol force on the banks of the Sind River in central India with the help of his nephew Juna Khan.

 In a plot by his nephew, Jalaluddin was assassinated by Muhammad Salim of Samana, Punjab.